 To specify exceptions to the users who satisfy the user criteria specified in the Apply To tab, select the appropriate User Lists by selecting their check boxes.

 3.2.3.4 Conditions for Logging Policy Rules

-Clicking a Condition opens up the Condition details in the right pane.
+Click a Condition to display the Condition details in the right pane.